-The dog has been called man’s best friend.
-But rats certainly have never been referred to in that endearing fashion.
+The dog has been called man’s best friend, but rats certainly have never been referred to in that endearing fashion.
 Yet, they can save lives as well as dogs; maybe even better.
 How?
 By using their remarkable sense of smell.
 Dogs of course have a great sense of smell.
-A lady’s dog saved her life a couple of years ago by constantly sniffing at a mole on her leg which turned out to be a malignant melanoma.
-It seems that unusual protein synthesis as happens in such tumors is accompanied by unique odors.
+A woman's dog had been known to save her life by constantly sniffing at a mole on her leg, which turned out to be a malignant melanoma.
+It seems that unusual protein synthesis as happens in such tumors is accompanied by unique odours.
 Indeed, the fact that diseases have certain smells has long been known.
 The ancient Chinese supposedly diagnosed some diseases by sniffing a patient’s saliva as it was dropped into a flame.
 But the human nose isn’t nearly as reliable as that of a rat.

-I don’t think your doctor is going to reach into his drawer to take out a couple of rats on your next office visit.
-Tuberculosis is not a widespread problem here.
+Now is your doctor going to reach into his drawer to take out a couple of rats on your next office visit?
+Probably not.
+Tuberculosis is not a widespread problem here in North America.
 But in sub-Saharan Africa or in Southeast Asia, rats just may be the way to go.
 And who knows?
 Eventually they may even be trained to sniff out other diseases.
 Cat scans have proven themselves, so why should we be surprised by a rat scan?